Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

 - The total number of impressions earned by your top media tweet.

-In addition, using Twitter Analytics, you’ll get a sharper perspective of who’s engaging with you.
-My Twitter followers, for example, are interested in marketing and 61% male.
+In addition, studying your analytics gives you a sharper perspective of who’s engaging with you.
+For example, our X (Twitter) followers are interested in marketing, and 61% are male.
 There’s plenty of juicy information here:

-- I can understand how, why, and by whom my Twitter content is being shared.
+- We can understand how, why, and by whom our content is being shared.

-- I can understand the demographics of my audience.
+- We can understand the demographics of our audience.

-- I can retool my content to sustain higher interest.
+- We can retool our content to sustain higher interest.

-In other words, all this data is serving a point: it helps me create more engaging content!
+In other words, all this data serves a point: it helps us create more engaging content!